groboclown/petronia/docs/extensions/api/core.extensions.api.md

 * Only instance triggering permitted
 * Public listening allowed

-in the order that they were loaded.
+A signal that an exception completed loading.
+Not guaranteed to be sentin the order that they were loaded.